osmandapp/web/main/docs/user/navigation/setup/route-navigation.md

 <InfoIncompleteArticle/>

-> *This article was last updated in July 2024*

 ## Overview

-The Navigation by route option provides you with simple step-by-step instructions, that help you easily reach your destination. *Navigation by route* can be used with different [types of routing](./../routing/routing-types.md) (or profiles): no matter whether you drive a [car](./../routing/car-based-routing.md), ride a [horse](./../routing/horse-routing.md), [ski](./../routing/ski-routing.md) or [walk](./../routing/pedestrian-routing.md).
+The *route navigation* option provides simple step-by-step instructions to help you reach your destination easily.
+You can use this navigation with different [routing types](./../routing/routing-types.md) (or profiles), no matter if you [drive](./../routing/car-based-routing.md), ride a [horse](./../routing/horse-routing.md), [ski](./../routing/ski-routing.md), or [walk](./../routing/pedestrian-routing.md).
-By default, OsmAnd has offline navigation enabled.
-Although you can also use [online routing engines](./../routing/online-routing.md).

 :::tip
+- *Offline navigation* is enabled in OsmAnd by default.
+However, you can also use [*online routing engines*](./../routing/online-routing.md).
-For correct work of the navigation, you need to give OsmAnd permission to receive information about [precise location](../../start-with/first-steps.md#permission-to-access-the-location) of your device.
+- For navigation to work correctly, you must permit OsmAnd to receive information about the [*precise location*](../../start-with/first-steps.md#permission-to-access-the-location) of your device.
 :::

 <Tabs groupId="operating-systems">